Harvard Law School

 It’s Not Over Yet

 If this sounds familiar, it should be.
 There is no free lunch.
 American taxpayers will ultimately pay off the ARMs, 80/20s, HELOCS, etc. that should never have happened.
-With any luck, the borrowers who threw caution to the winds and eventually defaulted will at least remain taxpayers and chip in.The saga continues.
+With any luck, the borrowers who threw caution to the winds and eventually defaulted will at least remain taxpayers and chip in.The saga continues in this typical foreclosure process.
 There is still an enormous pool of mortgage loans in default, and another enormous pool on the verge of default.
-The more government programs and money thrown haphazardly at the problem to no good purpose, the longer it will last.
+The more government programs and money are thrown haphazardly at the problem to no good purpose, the longer it will last.